eugenechia95/whaleproxy/README.md

 ```
 Once server is running, user can use cURL to make HTTP Requests to the proxy service.
+If unable to successfully build, check firewall settings and disable temporarily if required.

 ## Available API EndPoints